This is the top of this pageSite menu here

 [About security cameras]

-・In the past, people in the community called out to them and watched over them with their eyes.
-I think it would be ideal to be able to protect safety while connecting with people, but on the other hand, there are places where it is dark at night and where there are no people. started to install security cameras.
+・In the past, there were calls from local people and human eyes to watch over the area.
+I think it would be ideal to be able to maintain safety through connections between people, but on the other hand, there are places where it is dark at night and there are no people around, and exhibitionism and molesters are on the rise in these places. began efforts to install security cameras.

-・The security cameras were first installed in the area of the Tama Central Police Station, where the Street Security Camera Installation Council was established, which was installed based on donations from private companies.
+・Security cameras were first installed by the Street Security Camera Installation Council within the jurisdiction of Tama Chuo Police Station, which was installed using donations from private companies.

-・Since then, using a subsidy from the Tokyo metropolitan government, security cameras have been installed along the school routes of each elementary school.
+- Since then, using a subsidy from the Tokyo Metropolitan Government, security cameras have been installed on each elementary school's route to school.

-・Because there is a limit to setting up all necessary places in the city with public funds, we started a new system from this year.
-It is a system that the city subsidizes a part of the expenses when each residents' association wants to install security cameras.
-If there is place where setting is necessary as Daimaru residents' association, we would like you to use this subsidy system in future.
+・Since there is a limit to installing them at all necessary locations within the city using public funds, we have started a new system this fiscal year.
+This is a system in which the city subsidizes a portion of the cost if each neighborhood association wants to install security cameras.
+If the Daimaru Neighborhood Association needs to set up a place in the future, please use this subsidy system.

 [About foreign residents]

-I don't know where to go for advice, and I'm at a loss.
-Is it possible for the administration to provide some guidance?
+I'm having trouble and don't know where to turn for advice.
+Is it possible for the government to provide some guidance?

-・The problem in the future is that the Immigration Control and Refugee Recognition Act was amended, and those who were previously only able to enter under the limited conditions of trainees will now be accepted as general workers.
-However, even though the national government has decided on a policy to expand the acceptance of foreigners, the attitude is that everything will be handled by the municipalities regarding the lives of foreigners.
-We need a system of goods and money, and we are making strict requests to the government to take this point into account.
+・What will happen in the future is that the Immigration Control and Refugee Act has been revised, and those who were previously only allowed to enter as trainees will now be accepted as regular workers.
+However, although the national government has decided on a policy to expand the acceptance of foreigners, the attitude is that the future aspects of the lives of foreigners should be handled by municipalities, so the National Association of Mayors believes that if local governments handle the situation, human resources A system of goods and money is necessary, and we are making strict requests to the government to take this point into account.

-・Inagi City has a very small number of foreign residents, and I thought that the problem you mentioned would not happen for a while, but now that I have heard your story, I feel that the city needs to take measures.
+・Inagi City has a very small number of foreign residents, and I thought that problems like the one you mentioned would not occur for a while, but now that I have heard your story, I feel that the city needs to take measures.

-・Regarding how to dispose of garbage, all new residents must complete the procedures for resident registration at the Citizens' Affairs Division counter.
-At that time, a garbage calendar with English, Chinese, and Korean displays will be given to you.
-However, the details have not been published.
-There are limits to what can be done on paper, so for example, the city's website has an automatic translation function and supports five languages.
-I want to come
+・As for how to dispose of garbage, all new residents go through the resident registration procedures at the Citizen's Division counter, and at that time, they are given a garbage calendar with information in English, Chinese, and Korean.
+However, the details have not been published yet.
+Since there are limits to responding on paper, for example, the city's homepage has an automatic translation function and is available in five languages, so we will continue to research ways to make announcements that utilize this function.
+I want to go there.

-There are two kindergartens in the city, but I would like to hear the mayor's thoughts on kindergarten education.
+There are two kindergartens in the city, and I would like to hear the mayor's thoughts on kindergarten education.

 ・Historically, Inagi has not built public kindergartens.
 Inagi was once a rural area, and there was a time when children were supervised at home or at a temple.
 Then the first phase of urbanization began, and as family environments changed, there was a need for a place to leave children.
 At that time, it was still Inagi Village, and I heard that the village hall did not have the financial resources to build a kindergarten, so they asked a local landowner to start one.